 Treatment of Adnexal Tumors

-The treatment for Adnexal Tumors depends on various factors.
+The Adnexal Tumors Treatment Hospital in Hyderabad depends on various factors.
 This can include the reason for its cause and where the tumour is located.
 Usually, there are three types of options to treat Adnexal Tumors.
 These include:

 This refers to the case where the adnexal mass found is not cancerous, and the doctor says it will go away and that you won't need any follow-up care or treatment.
 This generally happens in the case of a small cyst which is known to eventually just go away.